Threshold effect for probabilistic entanglement swapping: Probabilistic entanglement swapping

-In spite of (\ref{ineq2}), it is worth realizing that in general $x_2$ and $x_3$ are different from $1/\sqrt{2}$, which stands for not requiring maximal entanglement of the measuring-basis (\ref{b}) in order to have a probability different from zero of obtaining an EPR state in the outcome (\ref{outAB2}) or (\ref{outAB3}).
+In general, in spite of (\ref{ineq2}), it is worth realizing that $x_2$ and $x_3$ are different from $1/\sqrt{2}$, which means that maximal entanglement is not required in the measuring-basis (\ref{b}) in order to have a probability different from zero for obtaining an EPR projection in the outcome (\ref{outAB2}) or (\ref{outAB3}).
 Specifically, the values $x_2$ and $x_3$ are associated with the same special value $\mathfrak{C}_{C_1C_2}^-$ of the concurrence,